Open-Dataplatform/osiris-sdk/README.md

 Add the application you created earlier, using the `<YOUR APP NAME>` name, to the read- and write-access lists.

 ## Usage
+Here are some simple examples on how to use the SDK.

+### Upload
 The following is a simple example which shows how you can upload files using the Osiris SDK:
 ```
 from osiris.ingress import Ingress